mullvad/mullvadvpn-app/docs/allow-macos-network-check.md

   1. The filtering resolver should be shut down, unbinding from port 53.
 - In all other states, the filtering resolver should be shut down, to leave port 53 free.

 ### When the network-check leak is enabled
 #### Behavior when the daemon enters a blocking state
-When entering a blocking state, the system's current DNS config should be replaced w To enable the filtering resolver when entering the error state the daemon should do the following:
+To enable the filtering resolver when entering the error state the daemon should do the following:
 1. Exclude the local resolver's traffic from the firewall.
 1. Read the system's current DNS config and configure the filtering resolver to use it.